 Pets Best does a good job leveraging technology to help its customers.
 A convenient online portal and mobile app let you file or check the status of a claim, change payment methods, add pets, and more.
 You can also download, print, and fill out a claim form and submit it by email, fax, or mail.

-Pets Best can also have your reimbursement directly deposited to your account instead of mailed to you as a check.
+Pets Best can also have your reimbursement directly deposited into your account instead of mailed to you as a check.
 Reimbursements will be directly deposited to your bank in as little as two days or in five to seven days by mailed check once your claim is processed.
 Finally, if you get hit with a large bill that you can’t pay out of pocket, you can have your vet paid directly for any reimbursement using Vet Direct Pay.

 Pets Best can pay your vet directly for any claim reimbursement so you won’t have to pay for a big expense out of pocket first.